tychonaut/csp-flow-vis/README.md

 - [x] upload unlisted youtube video of dome presentation
 - [x] make this list
 - [x] clean up worst mess behind me: browser and text file tabs, update VS etc.
-- [ ] check how to best integrate a screenshot into this MD file
+- [x] check how to best integrate a screenshot into MD file
+- [x] mirror to public github repository

-- [ ] ask administration about working times
+- [x] ask administration about working times
-- [ ] thank DLR guys for their support so far, send screenshot and youtube video (ask supervisor for permission first), ask about xbox controller support for CSVR
+- [x] thank DLR guys for their support so far, send screenshot and youtube video (ask supervisor for permission first), ask about xbox controller support for CSVR, GUI
+- [x] contact tat team about availability
 - [ ] thank Klaus & Torge for their support, show video, ask about:

       - correctness of my approach: